Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 In OneFlow, we call the training, evaluating, predicting and inferential tasks as job function.
 Job function connects logic of user and  computing resources that managed by  OneFlow.

 In OneFlow, we can use decorator `@oneflow.global_function` to change a function to a job function.
-By this decorator, we can not only define the type of job function(such as: `type="train"`), but also bind a `FunctionConfig` object set the configuration of job function.
-That can make OneFlow manage our memory and device resources more conveniently.
+By this decorator, we can not only define the type of job function(such as: `type="train"`), but also bind a `FunctionConfig` object to set the configuration of job function.
+OneFlow can manage our memory and device resources more conveniently.

  **Why use global_function?**

-The beginning of the design of OneFlow is to solve the task of multiple devices in distributed training.
+The beginning of the OneFlow's design is to solve the task of multiple devices in distributed training.
 In this situation, we set the global configuration by `global_funtion`.